 Elvis Presley, the “undisputed King of Rock and Roll”, began his career in 1954 and became a national sensation in 1956 with the release of “Heartbreak Hotel.”
-He went on to captivate audiences with his unique musical style, provocative hip gyrations and electric personality.
+He went on to captivate audiences with his unique musical style, provocative hip gyrations, and electric personality.

-The Navy had gone so far as proposing a special “Elvis Presley company,” which would drawn from Presley’s buddies, and others from Memphis.
+The Navy had gone so far as proposing a special “Elvis Presley company,” which would be drawn from Presley’s buddies, and others from Memphis.
 If that wasn’t enough, Elvis would also be assigned quarters entirely for his own use.

-He joined the army, but turned down all offers of special treatment.
+He joined the army but turned down all offers of special treatment.
 This earned him the respect of many of his fellow soldiers and people back home who previously viewed him in a negative light.

 This unhealthy addiction eventually led to a lifestyle that many found hard to watch.
-Despite many rumors of the pill usage being a cause of his death, Elvis passed away of a heart attack.
+Despite many rumors of pill usage being a cause of his death, Elvis passed away from a heart attack.
 It is documented that Elvis never drank alcohol or had used drugs, the pills he took were prescribed to him for sleep apnea.

 After his release from military service, Presley resumed his musical career, but he found a rock n’ roll scene that had been transformed by the British Invasion.
 “Presley returned from the Army to find that rock ‘n’ roll tastes had changed dramatically in his absence,” wrote Larry Rohter and Tom Zito in The Washington Post.